orangeNotebook/product_lookup/README.md

 # Product look-up project

-A js application that checks if a product exists
+An application that checks if a product exists